 Water Damage from Burst Pipes

 Water damage from burst pipes can wreak havoc on a building.
-An entire structure can be saturated in hours from a burst pipe on the top floor of a two story home or from the 4th floor of an office space.
-This is what we refer to as a category one, class three water damage which means the water originates from a clean source and has come from above impacting the majority of an area including ceilings.
-The good news is that in many cases if caught quickly many building materials can be saved if aggressive drying efforts are employed, however it takes a veteran restoration technician to properly assess and diagnose the job site.
+An entire structure can be saturated in hours from a burst pipe on the top floor of a two-story home or from the 4th floor of office space.
+This is what we refer to as category one, class three water damage which means the water originates from a clean source and has come from above impacting the majority of an area including ceilings.
+The good news is that in many cases if caught quickly many building materials can be saved if aggressive drying efforts are employed, however, it takes a veteran restoration technician to properly assess and diagnose the job site.
 The right equipment must be deployed quickly and decisions must be made quickly to prevent major demolition and re-construction.
 Water can and will travel everywhere with these types of intrusions and tools such as thermal imaging cameras, non-penetrating meters, penetrating meters and hygrometers are essential to identify ALL areas of impact.
 One room left wet for several days untreated can result in major mold damage.

 Water Damage from Ice Dams

-Water damage from ice dams can be very misleading to home owners or under trained technicians.
-A major festering water damage that is destroying the wall cavity can appear to be just a little water on the surface.
+Water damage from ice dams can be very misleading to homeowners or undertrained technicians.
+Major festering water damage that is destroying the wall cavity can appear to be just a little water on the surface.
 Ice dams can leak suddenly and flood an entire exterior wall of a home and even leak out onto flooring.
 This type of damage is very easy to recognize.
 However, often they happen slowly and will saturate a wall cavity multiple times before becoming visible.
 This means that many times before it is noticed mold may have already taken hold in the wall system.
 Ice dams are typically category two, class three water damage projects.
 This means the water is not “clean” water but it is also not heavily contaminated water.
 It takes a thorough investigation to determine the proper steps with ice dams including, test cuts, the use of a boroscope, thermal imaging, etc. Water can travel down wiring and pipes and end up in another room so checking everywhere is imperative.

 Most Common Water Damage in Maine: Water Damage from Ground Water Intrusion

-In summary, every water damage clean up project is different in scope.
-Every project has different needs, and requirements.
+In summary, every water damage clean-up project is different in scope.
+Every project has different needs and requirements.
 The field is a very technical field with very real implications for property owners if jobs are not handled properly.
 If you are the victim of water damage in Maine, you owe it to yourself to do the research and hire only the best for your home or business.
 You should look for an IICRC certified firm with trained, skilled technicians.
 Be wary of large franchises because many times the technicians are temporary workers and turnover can be quite high.
 Check with the better business bureau and check companies like Angie’s List for customer reviews.
-With the right company and fast action by the property owner even the largest water damage situations can be handled quickly with as little damage as possible.
+With the right company and fast action by the property owner, even the largest water damage situations can be handled quickly with as little damage as possible.